ClickWithMuleta/Library_Management_System-360-Ground-/README.md

 - Check book availability before loaning.

 ### Reports
-- Generate reports for all currently loaned books.
+- Generate reports for all currently loaned books and overdue books.
 ### Custom API Development
 - REST API for interacting with the system externally.
 - Supports adding, retrieving, updating, and deleting books and members.